phalcon-orphanage/docs/ja/reference/models.rst

 --------------------------
 In Phalcon, all models can belong to the same database connection or have an individual one.
 Actually, when :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` needs to connect to the database it requests the "db" service in the application's services container.
-You can overwrite this service setting it in the initialize method:
+You can overwrite this service setting it in the :code:`initialize()` method:

 .. code-block:: php